 In addition, blood tests may be done to determine whether you have an inherited clotting disorder.

 This noninvasive test shows images of your heart and lungs on film.
-Although X-rays can't diagnose pulmonary embolism and may even appear normal when pulmonary embolism exists, they can rule out conditions that mimic the disease.
+Although X-rays can't diagnose a pulmonary embolism and may even appear fine when a pulmonary embolism exists, they can rule out other conditions with similar symptoms.

 A wand-shaped device called a transducer is moved over the skin, directing the sound waves to the veins being tested.
 These waves are then reflected back to the transducer to create a moving image on a computer.
 The absence of clots reduces the likelihood of deep vein thrombosis.
 If clots are present, treatment likely will be started immediately.

 CT pulmonary angiography

 CT scanning generates X-rays to produce cross-sectional images of your body.
 CT pulmonary angiography — also called a CT pulmonary embolism study — creates 3D images that can find changes such as a pulmonary embolism within the arteries in your lungs.
 In some cases, contrast material is given through a vein in the hand or arm during the CT scan to outline the pulmonary arteries.